Insect sting allergy drugs

 Antihistamines are the first-line treatments for insect stings.
 They can help reduce swelling, itching, and hives.
-First-generation antihistamines are the easiest to find, but for some people cause drowsiness.
-First generation antihistamines include:
+First-generation antihistamines are the easiest to find.
+These include:

 - brompheniramine (Dimetapp)